 - Mackenzie Sage Wright, ‘Practicing Witchcraft: What You Should Know About Blood Magic’ on Exemplore

-- “Playing with Fire: Transgression as Truth in Grimms’ ‘Frau Trude’” by Kay Turner in Transgressive Tales: Queering the Grimms, edited by Kay Turner and Pauline Greenhill
+- Kay Turner, “Playing with Fire: Transgression as Truth in Grimms’ ‘Frau Trude’” in Transgressive Tales: Queering the Grimms, ed. by Kay Turner and Pauline Greenhill (Detroit: Wayne State University Press, 2012)

 Latest posts by Amelia Starling (see all)